matej-kotrba/effio/README.md

 # Effio

 ## Goals
-- create web application for createing, exporting and importing online tests in GIFT format
+- Create web application for createing, exporting and importing online tests in GIFT format
-- create community place where you can publish your own tests and browse tests of others
+- Create community place where you can publish your own tests and browse tests of others
-- make fully scalable, typesafe and tested application
+- Make fully scalable, typesafe and tested application

+## Author
+### Matěj Kotrba

+## Consultants
+### Mgr.
+Marek Lučný, Lukáš Sukeník

 ## Technologies
 #### About tech stack
-- this techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacment of Next for SvelteKit
+- This techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacment of Next with SvelteKit

 ### Frontend
 - SvelteKit